 The SaWs produce daily detection products, with monthly and quarterly outlook bulletins.
 NOAA also provides a weekly Sargassum Inundation Report.
 The SEAS program produces forecasts that extend as far as eight days.

-However, there are limitations on data as well as mats that are difficult to detect during rough sea conditions.
+However, there are limitations on data and mats that are difficult to detect during rough sea conditions.

 Sargassum in T&T